mlytics/mlytics-bulldozer-mcp-server/Guide.md

 This guide explains how to use the Mlytics MCP (Model Context Protocol) Server, which provides a set of tools for managing Mlytics CDN sites and DNS records through the Mlytics API.

+## Important Prerequisite

+> **DISCLAIMER:** Before you can use any of the MCP commands, you must first create a Mlytics Enterprise account and obtain an API key.
+>
+> To get an API key:
+> 1. Sign up for a Mlytics Enterprise account at [https://portal.mlytics.com/](https://portal.mlytics.com/)
+> 2. Navigate to "User Profile" → "API" in the Mlytics portal
+> 3. Click "Generate new" to create a new API key
+> 4. Click "Copy" to copy the API key
+> 5. Save this API key in the `cred` file as described in the setup instructions

 ## Visual Workflow

 ```